tteeoo/svc/sva/README.md

 It reads a rudimentary assembly language and outputs a file in a binary format called "svb".

-How it works is a bit different than a typical x86 assembly language (partial because I don't know any "real" assembly languages very well).
+It works a bit differently than a typical x86 assembly language (partial because I don't know any "real" assembly languages very well).

 ## Usage